 In releases prior to SRSS 3, access to the token card reader was limited to the server to which it was connected; the utuser command had to be invoked from that server.
-Beginning with SRSS 3.1, however, you can access the token card reader by invoking utuser -r from any server in the relevant failover group.
+Now, however, you can access the token card reader by invoking utuser - r from any server in the relevant failover group.
 The procedure otherwise remains as it was in earlier releases.